ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms likely.
 Mostly cloudy.
 High near 77, with temperatures falling to around 73 in the afternoon.
-South
+Southeast
-         southeast wind around 8 mph.
-Chance of precipitation is 70%.<br></div>
+         wind around 5 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">